 Surprise!
-Seahawks Quandre Diggs and Michael Dickson zoom into classes at Seattle high school
+Seahawks Quandre Diggs and Michael Dickson zoom into virtual classes at Seattle high school

-Like all of their counterparts throughout the state, the students at Summit Sierra High School in Seattle have had to adjust to attending classes on-line since the middle of March.
+Like all of their counterparts throughout the state, the students at Summit Sierra High School in Seattle have had to adjust to attending classes online since the middle of March.

 This week, though, when they logged onto their computers for classes, they were joined by a couple of surprise guests – Seahawks Quandre Diggs and Michael Dickson.

-Diggs, a safety, on Wednesday popped in to virtual meetings of classes of every grade at the four-year high school, spending additional time talking to seniors, many of whom are dealing with the knowledge that they will have a senior year experience unlike any they imagined.
+Diggs, a safety, on Wednesday popped in to virtual meetings of classes of every grade at the four-year high school, spending additional time talking to seniors, many of whom are dealing with the knowledge that they will have a senior-year experience unlike any they imagined.

-“He talked to them about how to make the best out of their situation,’’ said Ayanna Gore, the principal of the charter school located in Chinatown’s International District which first opened its doors in 2016.
+“He talked to them about how to make the best out of their situation,’’ said Ayanna Gore, the principal of the charter school located in Chinatown’s International District that first opened its doors in 2016.
 “He spent the most amount of time with our seniors just encouraging them and answering their questions about college.’’

 Dickson then met on Friday with a class of freshmen that had won a competition for their ability in handling the challenge of self-directed learning.

-Each answered questions from students on topics such as how they are dealing with the coronavirus pandemic and favorite topic in school.
+Each answered questions from students on topics such as how they are dealing with the coronavirus pandemic and favorite school subject.
 One student was able to proudly display to Dickson her dog, a 4-year-old Chiweenie.

 “She’s hanging out,’’ Dickson replied.